Observation of Nagaoka Polarons in a Fermi-Hubbard Quantum Simulator: Discussion and Outlook

 \begin{dfigure*}{f3}

 {\textbf{Antiferromagnetic polarons around holes and doping dependence of correlations.} (\textbf{a}) In contrast to particle dopants, hole dopants on a triangular plaquette favor antiferromagnetic correlations.
 Since a hole dopant effectively has a negative tunneling amplitude, it is kinetically frustrated on a triangular lattice with two aligned spins.
-However, it can delocalize via constructive interference if its neighboring particles are in an antisymmetric spin state upon exchange, \emph{i.e.} in a singlet state. (\textbf{b}) Antiferromagnetic correlations are observed around hole dopants $C_\text{hss}(\mathbf{d}_1, \mathbf{d}_2)$, here averaged in a Mott insulator at interaction strength $U/t=\UDSvi$ and temperature $T/t=\TDSvi$. (\textbf{c}) In the Mott insulating regime $U/t=\UDSvi$, the symmetric nature of the ferromagnetic and antiferromagnetic polarons close to half-filling is visible as the linear doping dependence of the non-normalized connected hole (doublon)-spin-spin correlator $C^{\text{tot}}_{\text{hss} ( \text{dss})}$ at dopings $\delta < 0$ ($\delta >0$) between nearest neighbors ($|\mathbf{d}| = \sqrt{3}/2$).
+However, it can delocalize via constructive interference if its neighboring particles are in an antisymmetric spin state upon exchange, \emph{i.e.} in a singlet state. (\textbf{b}) Antiferromagnetic correlations are observed around hole dopants $C_\text{hss}(\mathbf{d}_1, \mathbf{d}_2)$, here averaged in a Mott insulator at interaction strength $U/t=\UDSvi$ and temperature $T/t=\TDSvi$. (\textbf{c}) In the Mott insulating regime $U/t=\UDSvi$, the symmetric nature of the ferromagnetic and antiferromagnetic polarons close to half-filling is visible as the linear doping dependence of the unnormalized connected hole (doublon)-spin-spin correlator $C^{\text{tot}}_{\text{hss} ( \text{dss})}$ at dopings $\delta < 0$ ($\delta >0$) between nearest neighbors ($|\mathbf{d}| = \sqrt{3}/2$).
 Away from half-filling, $C^{\text{tot}}_{\text{hss}, \text{dss}}$ decrease in magnitude due to the decreasing local moments.
 The experimental data quantitatively agrees with numerical simulations at $U/t=12$ and $T/t=0.5$. (\textbf{d}) Kinetic magnetism at short distances from dopants is robust to doping and varying interaction strength upon normalizing by the uncorrelated part of the correlator, as seen in the negative (positive) nearest-neighbor correlators $C_\text{hss}$ ($C_\text{dss}$).
 The value of the three-point correlators matches qualitatively the non-interacting calculation away from half-filling.
-The $U/t = 0, 12,$ and $\infty$ numerics are computed at $T/t = 0.5$ using Wick's contractions, Determinant Quantum Monte Carlo (DQMC) and Finite-Temperature Lanczos Method (FTLM) respectively (see Methods \ref{subsec:simulations}). } \end{dfigure*}
+The unnormalized correlators for all three interaction strengths is shown in Fig.~\ref{fig:short_range_suppl}.
+The $U/t = 0, 12,$ and $\infty$ numerics are computed at $T/t = 0.5$ using Wick's contractions, DQMC and Finite-Temperature Lanczos Method (FTLM) respectively (see Methods \ref{subsec:simulations}). } \end{dfigure*}

 \begin{dfigure*}{f4}